Financial-Times/origami-website/_tutorials/new-component/create-a-new-component.md

 _Note: we're assuming existing git knowledge here, so please feel free to contact the Origami team if you get stuck at any point._

 You might have noticed a `.github` directory.
 At the time of writing, the `.github` directory itself is not part of the [file structure specification](https://origami.ft.com/spec/v1/components/#files-and-folder-structure).
 If we deleted `.github` the component would still be an Origami component.
-But this directory gives us some nice features:
+But this directory gives us some nice features including:
 - `ISSUE_TEMPLATE.md`: The contents of this file are used to provide a [template when opening a new Github issue](https://help.github.com/en/github/building-a-strong-community/about-issue-and-pull-request-templates).
 It helps users report bugs or provide feedback by prompting for useful information.
 - `CODEOWNERS`: defines individuals or teams to automatically assign to new Github issues or pull requests ([see the Github code owners documentation](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners)).
 - `workflows/*`: the workflows directory configures a number of [Github Actions](https://github.com/features/actions) which will automate component testing and release, set useful Github labels, and more.
 We'll look at some of these later.